Skip to content

 Motor legal protection

-Also known as legal cover, this could cover your legal expenses if you need to take legal action against another driver.
-It could also help defend a claim against you if, for example, someone trips over your charging cable and is injured as a result.
+Also known as legal cover, motor legal protection could cover your legal expenses if you need to take legal action against another driver, or if another driver brings a claim against you.

 Courtesy car cover

-Provides you with a temporary car to use, if yours is stuck in the garage for repairs after an accident.
+Adding courtesy car cover to your policy means you can get a temporary car to use if yours is stuck in the garage for repairs after an accident.

 Always make sure you read the terms carefully, so you understand exactly what’s covered and what’s not.